Small business owners tend to focus on building their companies and sometimes neglect keeping business records, such as expenses and invoices.

 Alan Becker, manager at chartered accountants Price Bailey, says accounting software can also help reduce the cost of record keeping.

-“Data entry is simplified and rationalised, processes are generally much faster – for example, the delay between making a sale and issuing an invoice is minimised – and reports can be produced easily,” he says.
+“Data entry is simplified and rationalized, processes are generally much faster – for example, the delay between making a sale and issuing an invoice is minimized – and reports can be produced easily,” he says.

-“All the information required for producing accurate financial records is collated by the software, and the risk of errors and omissions is minimised.”
+“All the information required for producing accurate financial records is collated by the software, and the risk of errors and omissions is minimized.”

 Another advantage of accounting software is that you can integrate it with external systems, such as digital banking and electronic filing of tax returns, Becker adds.